Building a Management Dashboard App for Local Health Departments

 - Accurate data, with trends and built-in alerts, provides opportunity to take proactive action.

 - Performance against Meaningful Use objectives can be easily measured.

 - Data can be aggregated and de-identified data shared across counties.

 - Time and effort in reporting is dramatically minimized.

-About the Dashboard app Lenhart said “I would challenge other health directors to challenge their EHR developers if they have something similar that we have with Patagonia Health!”
+About the Management Dashboard App Lenhart said “I would challenge other health directors to challenge their EHR developers if they have something similar that we have with Patagonia Health!”
 In fact, Lenhart is scheduled to present this to 10 other counties at his next regional meeting.

 Jarrell added, “I would certainly recommend this app, and I do, to other counties.
 The data that is included is data that every health director needs.”

 Tommy Jarrell is the Health Director for the Richmond County Health Department